ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 Documentation to-do list
 ------------------------

-Things to do collected from elsewhere in this documentation.
+Things to do collected from elsewhere in this documentation:

 .. todolist::